telerik/kendo-ui-core/docs/controls/barcodes/qrcode/overview.md

 ### Create the QRCode

-Create the Kendo UI QRCode widget from an existing `div` element, as demonstrated in the example below.
+To create the Kendo UI QRCode from an existing `div` element, use the following example.

 ###### Example